kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 So, we can say the risk caused by this version difference would be fairly low.

-On the other hand, even if kube-apiserver's version is newer than kube-scheduler, and doesn't have the implementation change from this KEP, nothing goes wrong because kube-apiserver just clears `NominatedNodeName` from the pods.
+On the other hand, if kube-scheduler's version is older than kube-apiserver, and doesn't have the implementation change from this KEP, nothing goes wrong because kube-apiserver just clears `NominatedNodeName` from the pods at the binding API, which is fine by the today's scheduler implementation as well.

 ## Production Readiness Review Questionnaire